Understanding ESG Data Quality

 Carbon emissions, labour practices and management compensations are all examples of ESG data.
 Each of these metrics necessitates a unique set of data, ranging from self-reported information to third-party assessments.

 No universally acknowledged definition of “ESG” or consistent approach to ESG reporting exists.
-In the lack of a global consensus on harmonized disclosures, a wide range of standards and frameworks have emerged, which financial institutions may be required to work with depending on their jurisdiction.
+In the lack of a global consensus on harmonised disclosures, a wide range of standards and frameworks have emerged, which financial institutions may be required to work with depending on their jurisdiction.
 Examples include the European Sustainability Reporting Standards (ESRS) and the International Sustainability Standards Board (ISSB).

 Metrics of Quality Data: The Key to Successful ESG Reporting.

 Quality data metrics are critical for building confidence in capital markets.
 The measures of quality include accuracy, completeness, consistency, relevance, availability, and transparency.
-Organizations can develop trust with stakeholders and demonstrate their commitment to sustainability by ensuring the data fulfils these quality requirements.
+Organisations can develop trust with stakeholders and demonstrate their commitment to sustainability by ensuring the data fulfils these quality requirements.

 • Accuracy: Data must be accurate and reliable, which means that the data must be error-free and consistent with other sources of information.
 For example, if a company bases an emission calculation on 100 kWh of energy usage, but it was 200 kWh, then the data needs to be more accurate.